 JAVELAN Service Dogs

-The JAVELAN program provides funding for service dogs for military veterans and retired first responders.
+The JAVELAN program provides funding for service dogs for military veterans and retired first responders in eastern Nebraska and western Iowa.
 This program enriches the lives of retired first responders and veterans, by enabling independence and giving life-changing support.

 JAVELAN Is For Our Nation’s Heroes Who Are Suffering From: